Tina Turner: Musical legacy and accolades

 Often referred to as "The Queen of Rock and Roll", Turner is considered one of the greatest singers of all time.
-She is noted for her "swagger, sensuality, gravelly vocals and unstoppable energy", along with her career longevity and her famous legs.
-Journalist Kurt Loder asserted that Turner's voice combined "the emotional force of the great blues singers with a sheer, wallpaper-peeling power that seemed made to order for the age of amplification."
+An article in The Guardian in 2018 noted her "swagger, sensuality, gravelly vocals and unstoppable energy", while The New York Times in 1996 noted that she was known for the appearance of her legs.
+Journalist Kurt Loder asserted that Turner's voice combined "the emotional force of the great blues singers with a sheer, wallpaper-peeling power that seemed made to order for the age of amplification".
+Daphne A. Brooks, a scholar of African-American studies, wrote for The Guardian: